coletrapnell-teaching/packer-workflow-starter/README.md

 Your task is to identify the region of the dataset corresponding to the **AWA/ASG developmental branch**.

+You will be given processed outputs from Phase I that follow the format described above.
+Read those files into your analysis and reuse the background profiles that were already computed.

+Before identifying AWA and ASG, reproduce a known lineage such as **ASE / ASJ / AUA**.
+This is a useful sanity check that your clustering and marker-based interpretation are behaving sensibly.

 ### What you will do

 You will perform a typical single-cell RNA-seq analysis:

+- load counts and metadata
+- incorporate background information
 - quality control
 - normalization
+- apply background correction
 - dimensionality reduction (PCA / UMAP)
 - clustering
 - marker gene analysis
+- assign cell types

+Keep this phase simple: one notebook, a small number of results files, and a clear biological interpretation are enough.

+Phase II assumes that cells have already been called in Phase I and that the empty-droplet background profiles already exist. **Do not recompute background profiles here.**

+Background RNA is estimated from empty droplets.
+Because it differs across samples, it can create batch-like structure in the data.
+In this phase, use the provided background profiles and treat them as information to model and remove during PCA-based analysis rather than something to recalculate from scratch.

 Your goal is to identify clusters corresponding to the **AWA** and **ASG** neuron lineages.